dasuiyuanhao/StudyNodejsEjs/README.md

 # StudyNodejsEjs
 学习NodeJS
-nodejs-mongodb-bootstrap-angularjs-socket-web-development
+nodejs-ejs-mongodb-bootstrap-angularjs-socket-web-development
 ========================================

-For the Node.js , MongoDB, Bootstrap and AngularJS Web Development Movie
+For the Node.js,EJS , MongoDB, Bootstrap and AngularJS Web Development Movie